-A Chemical Pressures
+△ Chemical Pressures

-Resistance Resilience Sensitivity Transition elements & Not Assessed (NA) Not assessed (NA) Not assessed (NA) organo-metal contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not a assessed but evidence is p presented where available Hydrocarbon & PAH contamination Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR This pressure is Not a assessed but evidence is p presented where available Synthetic compound contamination Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR This pressure is Not a This pressure is Not assessed but evidence is presented where available.
+Resistance Resilience Sensitivity Transition elements & organo-metal Not Assessed (NA) Not assessed (NA) Not assessed (NA) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

+This pressure is Not assessed but evidence is presented where available.

+Hydrocarbon & PAH Not Assessed (NA) Not assessed (NA) Not assessed (NA) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

+This pressure is Not assessed but evidence is presented where available.

+Synthetic compound Not Assessed (NA) Not assessed (NA) Not assessed (NA) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

+This pressure is Not assessed but evidence is presented where available.

 Radionuclide contamination No evidence (NEv) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR No evidence (NEv) Q: NR A: NR C: NR No evidence.
-Introduction of other substances Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR This pressure is Not assessed .
-De-oxygenation High Q: Low A: NR C: NR High Q: High A: High C: High Not sensitive Q: Low A: Low C: Low Reduced oxygen concentrations have been shown to inhibit both photosynthesis and respiration in macroalgae (Kinne, 1977).
-Despite this, macroalgae are thought to buffer the environmenta
+Introduction of other substances Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR

+This pressure is Not assessed.

+De-oxygenation

 Reduced oxygen concentrations have been shown to inhibit both photosynthesis and respiration in macroalgae (Kinne, 1977).
-Despite this, macroalgae are thought to buffer the environmental conditions of low oxygen, thereby acting as a refuge for organisms in oxygen depleted regions especially if the oxygen depletion is short-term (Frieder et al., 2012).
+Despite this, macroalgae are thought to buffer the environmental conditions of low oxygen, thereby acting as a refuge for organisms in oxygen-depleted regions especially if the oxygen depletion is short-term (Frieder et al., 2012).
 Reduced oxygen levels are likely to inhibit respiration whilst immersed, but it is unlikely to cause a loss of the macroalgae population directly.
-This biotope is found in the mid-eulittoral and consequently, a proportion of time will be spent in the air where oxygen is not limited.
+This biotope is found in a mid-eulittoral position and consequently, a proportion of time will be spent in the air where oxygen is not limited.
 As long as certain physical conditions are not exceeded, respiration and photosynthesis will be able to continue.

 Although the macroalgae species within this biotope may not be negatively affected some of the associated fauna may be lost, causing a reduction in species richness.
-Josefson & Widbom (1988)

-investigated the response of benthic macro and meiofauna to reduced dissolved oxygen levels in the bottom waters of a fjord.
+Josefson & Widbom (1988) investigated the response of benthic macro and meiofauna to reduced dissolved oxygen levels in the bottom waters of a fjord.
 At dissolved oxygen concentrations of 0.21 mg/l, the macrofaunal community was eradicated and was not fully re-established 18 months after the hypoxic event.
-Meiofauna seemed, however, unaffected by de-oxygenation.
+Meiofauna seemed, however, unaffected by deoxygenation.
 Mobile species will be able to relocate to more optimal conditions, whereas immobile species such as barnacles are likely to be put under more stress by de-oxygenation.
-Complete smothering caused by the Torrey Canyon oil spill appeared to have little impact on barnacle species; A few Semibalanus balanoides died, yet Chthamalus montagui seemed unaffected (Smith, 1968).
+Complete smothering caused by the Torrey Canyon oil spill appeared to have little impact on barnacle species; a few Semibalanus balanoides died, yet Chthamalus montagui seemed unaffected (Smith, 1968).
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).